jojje/imdb-sqlite/README.md

 massive query speedup.

 For example `sqlite3 imdb.db "CREATE INDEX myindex ON <table-name> (<slow-column>)"`

+### Disk space tips
+The imported data as of 2023 produces a database file that is about 12 GiB.
+About half of that space is for indices used to speed up query lookups and joins.
+The default indices take up about as much as the data.

+To cater for use cases where people just want to use the tool as part of some ETL-step, for refreshing the dataset every now and then, and then simply export the full tables (e.g. for data science using pandas/ML), a `--no-index` flag is available.
+When specifying this flag, no indices will be created, which not only saves about 50% disk space, but also speeds up the overall import process.
+When this flag is provided, the DB file will be just shy of 6 GiB as of date of writing.

+If you know precisely which indices you need, omitting the default indices may also be a good idea, since you'd then not waste disk space on indices you don't need.
+Simply create the indices you _do_ need manually, as illustrated in the performance tip above.

 ## PyPI
 Current status of the project is: